jacobcode01/AutoIQ/README.md

 <hr>

 ## Problem Statement
-- In the used car market, buyers and sellers often struggle to determine a fair price for their vehicles.
+- In the used-car market, buyers and sellers often struggle to determine a fair price for a vehicle.
-- Incorrect pricing can result in lost revenue if undervalued or delayed sales if overpriced.
+- Incorrect pricing leads to revenue loss when undervalued and slow sales when overpriced.
-- The goal is to provide accurate and transparent pricing for used cars by analyzing real-world market listings.
+- The goal is to provide accurate and transparent pricing by analyzing real-world market listings.

 <hr>

 ## Overview
-- Built and deployed an end-to-end machine learning pipeline to predict used car prices using real-world data.
+- Built and deployed an end-to-end machine learning pipeline to predict used-car prices from real market data.
-- Collected and cleaned 2,800+ used car listings from CARS24 using Selenium and BeautifulSoup.
+- Collected and processed 2,800+ listings from Cars24 using Selenium and BeautifulSoup.
-- Optimized dataset memory usage by 90% through downcasting data types and converting to Parquet format.
-- Trained regression models using Scikit-learn pipelines to prevent data leakage and ensure reliable evaluation.
+- Trained a tuned stacking ensemble of XGB, RF, GB models with Scikit-learn pipelines to prevent data leakage.
-- Deployed the trained machine learning model as a REST API using FastAPI on Render.
+- Exposed the model through a Dockerized FastAPI service with a live frontend for real-time price predictions.
-- Built an HTML/CSS/JS frontend hosted on GitHub Pages to interact with the REST API and display predictions.
-- Containerized the entire application using Docker and pushed it to Docker Hub for reproducibility.

 <hr>